eCubed/DevNotes/2019-06-08-03-templating-accessing-external-templates-from-component.md

 }
 ```

-We can already see that we will have to create the expanded state and the toggle function on *every* component that would have this panel.
+We can already see that we will have to create the expanded state and the toggle function on *every* piece of content we want to put in a panel.
 What if we have
 more panels in one component and we'd like to individually and *independently* maintain their expanded state?
 We would then need to create an expanded state
 for each one, and a toggle function for each one.
 This is a huge problem.